Introduction & Background Material

 Navigating the Sky

-- Describe three constellations visible in the spring sky & how to find them.
+- Describe 3 constellations in the winter/spring sky & describe how to locate them.

 Light & Spectra